Canada's TD, CIBC say restructuring possible in 2020 as RBC, BMO say no more cuts

-TORONTO, Jan 7 (Reuters) - Toronto Dominion Bank and Canadian Imperial Bank of Commerce chief executives declined to rule out restructuring charges on Tuesday as Canadian banks turn to controlling costs to drive earnings growth in what is expected to be a tough year.
+TORONTO (Reuters) - Toronto Dominion Bank (TD.TO) and Canadian Imperial Bank of Commerce (CM.TO) chief executives declined to rule out restructuring charges on Tuesday as Canadian banks turn to controlling costs to drive earnings growth in what is expected to be a tough year.

 The executives spoke at RBC Capital Markets’ Canadian Bank CEO conference, which was webcast and monitored by Reuters.